What is HandsOn At Home?

 HandsOn at Home Guidelines

-- Choose the project(s) that interests you.
-Access the instructions by clicking the link(s) below.
+- Choose the project(s) that interests you, use the Express Interest button to receive the instructions.
 New projects will be added as they are developed.

 - Gather or purchase the necessary supplies.
 Many supplies that you do not already have can be purchased online.
 Suggested websites will be provided in the instructions.